LIT-Protocol/js-sdk-pr-56-cosmos-signer/README.md

 }
 ```

-Then you can type `yarn start` or `yarn dev` to select the test case you want to run.
+Then you can type `yarn start <test-number>` or `yarn dev <test-number>` to select the test case you want to run.
 At the moment, we have the following

 ```
 /**